 - Firms involved in speculative activities, which develop profits from fluctuations in price rather than through the normal course of trade, such as wildcatting for oil and dealing in commodities futures, when not part of the regular activities of the business.

-- Subsidiaries of businesses located in a foreign country.
+- Subsidiaries of businesses domiciled in a foreign country.

 - Pyramid sales plans, where a participant's primary incentive is based on the sales made by an ever increasing number of participants.

 - Gaming or gambling businesses, but does not include businesses obtaining less than one-third of their gross income from participation in the State Lottery.

 - Private clubs and businesses, which limit the number of members for reasons other than capacity.

 - Entities offering live performances, products, or services of a prurient sexual nature.

 - Businesses that have previously defaulted on a linked deposit loan, or state or federally assisted financing.